 Sign up for our daily recaps of the ever-changing search marketing landscape.

-SEO vs. PPC: Pros, cons & an integrated approach
+SEO vs. PPC: Differences, pros, cons & an integrated approach

-Not sure whether your business would benefit more from paid or organic search marketing efforts?
+Not sure whether your business would benefit more from PPC or SEO?
 Columnist Marcus Miller breaks them both down, providing insight into where they fit within your larger marketing plan.

 A question we are often asked is, “Which is better: SEO or PPC?”
 This is not a question with a general answer, as it really, truly depends on your current situation, objectives and marketplace.